emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 in all phases of TEAP.

 3. The Intermediate-Result TLVs carry success or failure indications of the individual inner methods in TEAP Phase 2.
-Errors within the EAP conversation in Phase 2 are expected to be handled by individual EAP authentication methods.
+Errors within an EAP conversation in Phase 2 are expected to be handled by the individual EAP authentication methods.

 4. Violations of the Inner TLV rules are handled using Result TLVs